Newark-on-Trent

 In the English Civil War, it was besieged by Parliamentary forces and relieved by Royalist forces under Prince Rupert.
-Newark has a market place lined with many historical buildings and one of its most notable landmark is St Mary Magdalene church with its towering spire at 232 ft high and the highest structure in the town.
-The church is the tallest church in Nottinghamshire and can be seen when entering Newark or bypassing it.
+Newark has a marketplace lined with many historical buildings and one of its most notable landmarks is St Mary Magdalene church with its towering spire at 232 ft high and the highest structure in the town.
+The church is the tallest church building in Nottinghamshire and can be seen when entering Newark or bypassing it.
+The population of the town was recorded at 30,345 at the 2021 census.